Wes Lee

-He is best known for his time in Impact Wrestling under the ring name Dezmond Xavier (or simply Dez).
-He is well known as a member of The Rascalz with Zachary Wentz, Trey Miguel, and Myron Reed.
-He also performed on independent promotions, mostly notably for Pro Wrestling Guerrilla (PWG), where he was one-half of the PWG World Tag Team Champions alongside Wentz and went on to become the longest reigning champions in the company’s history.
+As Dezmond Xavier, he is known as a co-founding member of The Rascalz stable.
+Prior to WWE and TNA, he performed on independent promotions mostly notably for Pro Wrestling Guerrilla (PWG), where he was one-half of the PWG World Tag Team Champions alongside Zachary Wentz and went on to become one of the longest reigning champions in the promotion's history.

 Professional wrestling career

 Independent circuit (2011–2021)

-Dezmond Xavier made his wrestling debut in 2011.
-In 2017 at WrestleCircus he won the WC Sideshow Championship by defeating Joey Ryan.Afterwards he went to wrestle in Desastre Total Ultraviolento where he won the DTU Alto Impacto Championship.
+Aikens made his professional wrestling debut in 2011 under the ring name Dezmond Xavier.
+In 2017 at WrestleCircus he won the WC Sideshow Championship by defeating Joey Ryan.
+Afterwards, he went to wrestle in Desastre Total Ultraviolento where he won the DTU Alto Impacto Championship.